eltonsantos/basic-sinatra/README.md

 ## Usage

 In your browser access `localhost:5000`.
 Install [terminal-notifier-guard](https://github.com/Codaisseur/terminal-notifier-guard) for show message automatically on system.
-The messagens will appear automatically when change any *.erb, *.css, *js, spec_* and others.
+The messagens will appear automatically when change any .erb, .css, .js, spec_ and others.
 This can be configured in Guardfile of application.

 ## Test